 - Start small and work to add additional content every month.
-Creating a web site is not an overnight process.
-It does take time and effort to create a site that will bring you business in the future.
-The average selling thinks about selling 11 months in advance and buyer thinks 9 months in advance so don’t give up too soon or you will miss someone when they are ready to buy or sell.
+Creating a website is not an overnight process.
+It does take time and effort to create a site that will bring your business in the future.
+The average selling thinks about selling 11 months in advance and buyer thinks nine months in advance so don’t give up too soon, or you will miss someone when they are ready to buy or sell.

 Steps to Enhancing Your Web Site

 - Focus on the consumer.
 Most REALTOR® websites that I have seen have a large picture of them in front.
 I admit I used to have one too.
 The problem is that consumers want information on properties, community information, and the selling/buying process, not your family dog or a picture of you on your motorcycle.
 This tendency remains prevalent in our industry because traditional marketing has taught us to do this.
 A consumer will choose to remain on your site provided that they retrieve the content they are looking for.

 - Property search.
 This is the number one reason why people visit agent websites according to the National Association of REALTORS®.
 This search must contain multiple photos with high-quality digital images.
 Pictures that are not current with the weather or updated features will be overlooked, and potential showings will be lost.